 We make a commitment to our equines for the duration of their lives

 DeeDee was always rescuing all kinds of critters, but her practical career was in teaching.
 With a degree from UW-Madison she taught many subjects in both private and public schools.

 Since 1994, DeeDee has been a dedicated student of Natural Horsemanship.

 In 2008, she felt she had the competence and confidence to fullfill a life-long dream and established Spirit Horse.

-She longs to see the day when all horse people embrace equine psychology, behavior and comunication and abandon fear, intimidation and mechanical devices.
+She longs to see the day when all horse people embrace equine psychology, behavior and comunication as the way to have success with horses.

 Mary found us on the internet while searching for practitioners of Natural Horsemanship.
 The rest is history.

 We were the perfect fit for Mary right from the start.
 Her passion is in helping make the world a better place for humans and animals.